-Simon Gottwalt, Biovision programme officer for health, is calling for more solidarity.
+Simon Gottwalt, Biovision Project Officer until June 2021 for health, is calling for more solidarity.
 And warning that if we forget Africa when we vaccinate, it will ultimately affect us.

 While European countries are buying large quotas of coronavirus vaccines for their populations, many African countries are waiting in vain for supplies to arrive.
 Cynically, the people there have to hope that excess vaccine doses bought by rich countries will subsequently be passed on to them.

 Simon Gottwalt, in Switzerland, as in other industrialised countries, huge vaccination campaigns have just begun.
 What is the situation in sub-Saharan Africa (SSA), which is currently being hit by a violent second wave?

 So far, hardly any countries in Africa have started vaccinating – no vaccines have been delivered yet.

 The African Union (AU) developed its own vaccination strategy back in September...